WordPress Optimizer: Site Booster Module

 Before disabling Heartbeat API, consider the following:

-- Do you have use of the periodical autosave feature on the website?
+- Do you have any use of the periodical autosave feature on the website?

 - Do you use the post scheduling option on your website?